Paving Design Ideas Using Popular Garden Paving Patterns.

 Sometimes a mortar mix is used and can be coloured to match the paver colour you have selected.
 Mortar between the joints does provide a strong joint, helping to hold the pavers in place, but may crack under load or as the pavers move, which is harder to fix.

-Pave-Lok® is a product made by Boral® that is preferred by Visual Landscape Gardening because it forms a strong interlocking joint but also provides some flexibility.
-It is not easily washed out, prevents weeds from growing through and is almost as easy to replace as sand if you have to.
+Pave-Lok is a product made by Boral that is preferred by Visual Landscape Gardening because it forms a strong interlocking joint but also provides some flexibility.
+It’s not easily washed out, prevents weeds from growing through and is almost as easy to replace as sand if you have to.

-Visual Landscape Gardening are licensed paving contractors with an extensive paving portfolio for both commercial and residential paving projects.
+Visual Landscape Gardening are licensed paving contractors Adelaide home owners and commercial businesses have used for over 30 years, with an extensive paving portfolio.